SECURITIES AND EXCHANGE COMMISSION

 Integrated HCP Promotion to Drive Awareness and Reach with Current Epinephrine Prescribers Representing >40% of Prescriptions* Specialty Salesforce Virtual Salesforce Non-Personal Promotion FTEs ~125 FTEs 40 - 50 Top 50,000 Decile 5 to 10 HCP Reach ~ 15,000 HCPs ~3,000 Top 12,000 HCP promotion will be supported by DTC promotion to drive expansion within the addressable SAR market * Reaching >80% of Prescriptions from Allergists, ENTs, and Pediatricians

-neffy is positioned potentially to transform the treatment of serious allergic reactions Less Hesitation to Dose Effective Compact Safe Easy to Use No Needle PK superior to IM (Reference listed drug & gold standard) offers therapeutic exposures and makes it easy to switch No meaningful side effects No needle-related injuries possible No serious safety risks associated with injection devices (needle) No blood vessel injections, no lacerations, no bone injections No needle, no fear, no wait Easier to use and more reliable delivery than with autoinjectors (less chance of failed dosing) Always available with child, parent and caregiver 100% of adults (N=105) successfully dosed in human factors studies
+neffy is positioned potentially to transform the treatment of serious allergic reactions Less Hesitation to Dose Effective Compact Safe Easy to Use No Needle PK comparable or superior to IM (reference listed drug) and less than EpiPen (upper limit for safety) offers therapeutic exposures and makes it easy to switch No meaningful side effects No needle-related injuries possible No serious safety risks associated with injection devices (needle) No blood vessel injections, no lacerations, no bone injections No needle, no fear, no wait Easier to use and more reliable delivery than with autoinjectors (less chance of failed dosing) Always available with child, parent and caregiver 100% of adults (N=105) successfully dosed in human factors studies